evolvingstuff/vdw2/content/posts/cluster-and-migraine-headache-treatment-protocol.md

 === **https://www.youtube.com/watch?v=RBD5UUj3d5E** ===

- **&lt;span style=&quot;color:orange;&quot;&gt;This is a very safe and healthy treatment protocol that everyone needs to boost their immune systems even if they don’t have headaches.
+ **&lt;span style=&quot;color:#000000;&quot;&gt;This is a very safe and healthy treatment protocol that everyone needs to boost their immune systems even if they don’t have headaches.
 10,000 IU/day vitamin D3 is very safe.
 You can also take one of the Bio-Tech D3-50  50,000 IU Capsule/week.
 It is also very safe.
 Of course, you’ll also need the cofactors.&lt;/span&gt;**

  **PDF of original protocol is at the bottom of this page**

 ##### Talk to your doctor

- &lt;span style=&quot;color:orange;&quot;&gt;See your primary care physician (PCP) or neurologist, whoever has the most recent knowledge of your overall health and any prescribed medications to discuss this treatment protocol and to obtain lab assays for your serum 25-Hydroxy Vitamin D3, a.k.a., 25(OH)D3, Calcium and Parathyroid Hormone (PTH).
+&lt;span style=&quot;color:#000000;&quot;&gt;See your primary care physician (PCP) or neurologist, whoever has the most recent knowledge of your overall health and any prescribed medications to discuss this treatment protocol and to obtain lab assays for your serum 25-Hydroxy Vitamin D3, a.k.a., 25(OH)D3, Calcium and Parathyroid Hormone (PTH).
 This first set of assays will be your baseline values.
 In the US, ask that the orders for these labs be sent to the Quest Diagnostics facility nearest your home.
 The tests to ask for include the following:&lt;/span&gt;

 * 25-Hydroxyvitamin D3 &lt;span&gt;[25(OH)D3]&lt;/span&gt;.
 Quest Diagnostics Test Name: QuestAssureD 25-OH Vitamin D (Total), LC-MS/MS.  Test #: 92888, CPT Code 82306.